tuomasvalkamo/tuomasvalkamo-com/content/blog/CMS-course/week-1/index.md

 ---
-title: Hello Salt - Configuration Management Systems Week 1
+title: Infrastructure as Code Basics
 date: "2022-10-27T17:46:37.121Z"
 description: Learning idempotence, master-minion architecture, Salt, remote execution, infrastructure as code.
+tags:
+  - CMS
 ---

+Week 1 of Configuration Management Systems course.

 This is the first week of the Configuration Management Systems course at Haaga-Helia University of Applied Sciences.
 The course lasts for the next 2.5 months until the end of 2022.
 This week we learned the basic concepts of master-minion architecture, Salt fundamentals, remote code execution, and infrastructure as code.